Browsing by Author "Health Research Board"

 Restriction of human polyomavirus BK virus DNA replication in murine cells and extracts

-Mahon, Cathal; Tikhanovich, Irina; Nasheuer, Heinz P. (2009)BK virus (BKV) causes persistent and asymptomatic infections in most humans and is the etiologic agent of polyomavirus-associated nephropathy (PVAN) and other pathologies.
+Mahon, Cathal; Tikhanovich, Irina; Nasheuer, Heinz-Peter (2009)BK virus (BKV) causes persistent and asymptomatic infections in most humans and is the etiologic agent of polyomavirus-associated nephropathy (PVAN) and other pathologies.
 Unfortunately, there are no animal models with ... -

 Site-directed mapping of nucleosome structure and dynamics in vitro